subhabpsnacet/GAO-Bi-LSTM-Knee-Joint-MRI/README.md

 "The GAO-Bi-LSTM was trained with the following parameters:

-o	Learning Rate: 0.001
+        Learning Rate: 0.001

-o	Batch Size: 32
+        Batch Size: 32

-o	Epochs: 50
+        Epochs: 50

-o	Optimizer: Gaussian Aquila Optimizer (GAO)
+        Optimizer: Gaussian Aquila Optimizer (GAO)

         A 70:30 train-test split was used, and validation accuracy was monitored for early stopping."

       python train.py --epochs 50 --batch_size 32